Text by CLOT Magazine

 Terrain exposes the studio’s interests and practices through different pieces: an Augmented Reality sculpture, a GCI film and interactive interventions.
 These different exhibition pieces aim to act together as a stimulus to discuss new interactions between humans, machines and the planet’s landscape.

 Daria and Perry-James also told us that the exhibition is framed by their last year’s WIRED Creative Hack Award idea and a current year-long funded R&D by Collusion – they looked into how can we use Augmented Reality for positive interactions with our environment: Our studio’s general art and design approach is very research-based.
 We combine academic research with artistic mindsets to create new speculative projects that aim to develop new mindsets and discussions around technology, society and the natural surroundings.

-And what they expect of the audience that interacts with the pieces of the exhibition?
-They aim to dive the audience into a new terrain that has grounds between the digital and physical world.
-The atmosphere in the exhibition room that is created through sound, digital and physical interactions and visual stimulus, aim to make the audience think differently about the merging process of analogue and digital materials, places and technologies in our surrounding.
+And what do they expect of the audience that interacts with the pieces of the exhibition?
+They aim to dive the audience into a new terrain that has grounds between the digital and physical worlds.
+The atmosphere in the exhibition room is created through sound, digital and physical interactions and visual stimuli, aiming to make the audience think differently about the merging process of analogue and digital materials, places and technologies in our surroundings.

 Will humankind design a new society for an Augmented Reality sphere?
 Can high-quality computer-generated images replace missing bits between nature and technology?
 What role does materiality play in the in-between space?
 These are some of the questions they want us to reflect on after visiting the exhibition.
 What will be your take?